SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Organization

 -   Organization is a brontosaurus record type.
--   Organization is a property of an account record, an account can be assign to a single organization.
+-   Organization is a property of an account record.
+An account can be assigned to a single organization.
--   Organization is accessible by integrated client.
+-   Organization is accessible by an integrated client.

 ## T

 ### Tag

 -   Tag is a brontosaurus record type.
--   Tag is a property of an account record, an account can own multiple tags.
+-   Tag is a property of an account record.
+An account can own multiple tags.
--   Tag is a property of a organization record, a organization can own multiple tags.
+-   Tag is the property of an organization record.
+An organization can own multiple tags.
--   Tag is accessible by integrated client.
+-   Tag is accessible by an integrated client.